Student transfers to WMU for cultural exchange, plans trips to three countries

 She came back home 14 weeks later and immediately began thinking about her next trip while pursuing classes at community college.
 She enrolled at a state university near Detroit but couldn’t find the programmatic support she was seeking.

-Garrett started to research schools in Michigan.
+Garrett started to research other schools in Michigan.
 At Western, she could major in anthropology, pursue a minor in global and international studies and travel.
 The school’s Haenicke Institute for Global Education’s study abroad unit boasts 85 programs in 30 different countries.

 Garrett started at Western this fall and leaves for Florence, Italy, in January to study Florentine culture at the Florence University of the Arts.